-^{5/} Resolution 39/46, annex.
+^{8/} Resolution 39/46, annex.

-- 13. Calls upon the Government of Myanmar to respect fully the obligations of the Geneva Conventions of 1949, in particular the obligations in common article III, and to make use of such services as may be offered by impartial humanitarian bodies; - 14.
+- 13. Calls upon the Government of Myanmar to respect fully the obligations of the Geneva Conventions of 12 August 1949, in particular the obligations in article 3 common to the Conventions, and to make use of such services as may be offered by impartial humanitarian bodies; - 14.
 Encourages the Government of Myanmar fully to implement the Memorandum of Understanding between the Government of Myanmar and the Office of the United Nations High Commissioner for Refugees of 5 November 1993 and to create the necessary conditions to ensure an end to the flows of refugees to neighbouring countries and to facilitate their speedy repatriation and their full reintegration, in conditions of safety and dignity; - 15.
-Requests the Secretary-General to assist in the implementation of the present resolution and to report to the General Assembly at its forty-ninth session; - 16. $\underline{\text{Decides}}$ to continue its consideration of this question at its fortyninth session.
+Requests the Secretary-General to assist in the implementation of the present resolution and to report to the General Assembly at its fortyninth session; - 16. $\underline{\text{Decides}}$ to continue its consideration of this question at its forty-ninth session.